-If you have ever had a bad episode of back pain you will know how debilitating it can be.
-Affecting your ability to work, move easily and concentrate.
-Mood and even your relationship with others around you can also be affected and this can have a serious impact on your life.
+If you have ever had a bad episode of back pain, you will know exactly how debilitating it can be.
+It can affect your ability to work, move easily and concentrate.
+Your mood and even your relationship with others around you can also be affected, and this can have a serious impact on your life.

-When this happens to you the first thing you should do is seek advice from your doctor or health provider.
-Sometimes this may result in further investigations such as scans or X-rays to try and determine the exact location of the problem.
-You may be referred to a physiotherapist and given strong pain killers.
+When this happens to you, the first thing you should do is seek advice from your doctor or health provider.
+Sometimes this may result in further investigations, such as scans or X-rays to try and determine the exact location of the problem.
+You may be referred to a physiotherapist or perhaps prescribed strong pain killers.

 Unfortunately, sometimes the problem becomes a chronic one over time and the episodes of pain and inflammation will flare up intermittently.
-This is often the time when people will start to seek out and try and resolve the problem with a complementary therapy like the Bowen technique.
+This is often the time when people will start to seek out and try and resolve the problem with complementary and holistic therapies, like the Bowen technique.

-During this time as the body receives the Bowen therapy, it can show some unusual changes.
-The condition can sometimes temporarily get worse, the pain may move about and sometimes very old injuries may start to twinge.
+During this time, as the body receives the Bowen therapy, it can show some unusual changes.
+The condition and associated symptoms can sometimes temporarily get worse, or the pain may move about and, sometimes, very old injuries may start to twinge.
 These are all signs that the treatment is starting to affect the body and should not be seen as negative.

 Most people will show improvement in their condition after this time.
 But, some may need further treatments or wish to continue with regular 'maintenance' every few weeks or months.